alykoshin/micromongo/README.md

-## Compatibility matrix
+# Compatibility matrix

 At the moment supports only `find()` and `findOne()` operations.

-`_id` in projection are ignored
- ! need to decide which behavior is better
+If documents in array contains `_id` field, projection follows standard Mongo agreement to include it in output document by default.

 Matrix below is based on Mongodb 3.2 documentation.